Now accepting new clients. Office located in Hartford, CT. — In-person & Virtual.

 Support for the places life can be hard.

-Over 25 years of clinical work has shaped a practice that meets people where they actually are — not where they’re supposed to be.
+Over 25 years of clinical work has shaped a practice that meets people where they are — not wherethey, or others, think they should be.
 These are the areas I work in most deeply.

 Midlife & Life Transitions